Hixie/usable-git/README.md

 `publish`

-  Push your current master branch to your GitHub master branch.
+  Push your current main branch to your GitHub main branch.

 `n bar`